-Add up your income from all expected sources for the year.
+- Add up your income from all expected sources for the year.
 This includes salaries, bonuses, interest, business income, pensions, dividends and more.
-If you’re married, don’t forget to include your spouse’s income sources.
+If you’re married and filing jointly, don’t forget to include your spouse’s income sources.

+- Subtract your deductions.
 Tax deductions reduce your taxable income.
 Common examples include mortgage interest, property taxes and charity, but you can find a full list on Schedule A – Itemized Deductions.
 If you don’t know your deductions, or don’t expect to have very many, simply subtract the Standard Deduction instead.
-For 2018, the standard deduction is $12,000 if you are single, and $24,000 if you are married filing jointly.
 By default, Betterment assumes you take the standard deduction.
 If you know your actual deductions will be significantly higher than the standard deduction, you should not use this assumption when estimating your bracket, and our default estimation will likely be inaccurate.

 Again, this is only an estimate.
 There are countless other factors that can affect your marginal tax bracket such as exclusions, phaseouts and the alternative minimum tax.
 But for planning purposes, this estimation is more than sufficient for most investors.
 If you have reason to think you need a more detailed calculation to help formulate your financial plan for the year, you can consult with a tax professional.